ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/spark/spark_deployment.md

 ## Create an AWS EC2 instance using Terraform

 Using a text editor, save the code below in a file called `main.tf`.

-Scroll down to see the information you need to change in `main.tf`

 ```json
 provider "aws" {